 Oversight of local government is done by several independent state authorities including:

 - Queensland Audit Office – which predominantly provides financial oversight of local councils by conducting annual audits of local governments’ financial statements and periodically undertakes performance audits of specific local government functions or activities and make recommendations to the government.
 The most recent report that was tabled in Parliament identified that some Councils did not review their services regularly and did not consult with the community on the levels of services required ,allocate overhead costs to their services to determine the true cost of these services and monitor and report internally at a service level.
-You can find them here: Qld Audit Office
+You can find them here: QLD Audit Office

 - Queensland Ombudsman – investigates any administrative decisions including decisions made under any piece of state legislation or a council’s own local laws including decisions to refuse service, exclusion from a program or service, conduct of an officer, policy or procedure.
 Common complaints about councils involve injury or damage to property from potholes, obstacles on footpaths, flooding, subsidence.
-Here is the link: Qld Ombudsman
+Here is the link: QLD Ombudsman

 - Crime and Corruption Commission (CCC) – which deals with corruption in the public sector – website link at: CCC